hpmillaard/MDT/README.md

 # Apps
 The [Apps.zip](Apps.zip) is downloaded and extracted to D:\MDT\Apps.
 This folder contains a subfolder for each application.
-All applications will be installed with the install.vbs or install.bat file.
+All applications can be installed by running the install.ps1, install.vbs or install.bat file.
+Most application installs are based on WINGET, so the last version available will be downloaded and installed on the fly.
+Some old apps need to be downloaded first.
 To download the latest versions, you can easily run the D:\MDT\Apps\Update all subfolders.vbs file.
 To update a specific app, you can run the Update.ps1 file in each application folder.

-Adding your own apps requires you to create a folder in D:\MDT\Apps with an install.vbs or install.bat file.
+Adding your own apps requires you to create a folder in D:\MDT\Apps with an install.ps1 file.
 Please use the included scripts as examples for your own install scripts.

-After you have downloaded all the latest versions of the apps and added your own apps, make sure you run the D:\MDT\Scripts\MDT App.ps1 script to update the MDT Deploymentshare
+After you have downloaded all the latest versions of the apps and added your own apps, make sure you run the D:\MDT\Scripts\MDT App.ps1 script to update the MDT Deploymentshare.

-## Activate MU
-This application/script will activate Microsoft Update.
-(Needed if you want to update Office and other Microsoft software during Windows Update)

-## Finish Installation
+## PreInstall and PostInstall
 These scripts customize Windows components and will install of remove the following components:
-- .Net Framework 3.5 and TelnetClient will be installed (see Windows Components.vbs)
+- .Net Framework 3.5 and TelnetClient will be installed
-- Faxing and Printing features are removed (see Windows Components.vbs)
+- Faxing and Printing features are removed
-- All Appx packages, except Calculator, Photos, ScreenSketch, Stickynotes and Microsoft Store (see Windows Components.vbs)
+- All Appx packages, except Calculator, Photos, ScreenSketch, Stickynotes and Microsoft Store
-- All Store Apps will be updated (see Windows Components.vbs)
+- All Store Apps will be updated
-- All Powershell help files will be updated (see Windows Components.vbs)
+- All Powershell help files will be updated
-- Recovery Agent is disabled (see Windows Components.vbs)
+- Recovery Agent is disabled
-- WinRM is configured (see Windows Components.vbs)
+- WinRM is configured
-- Winsat is run (see Windows Components.vbs)
+- Winsat is run
-- Firewall is set to Private Profile (see install.vbs)
+- Firewall is set to Private Profile
-- Firewall rules are configured (see install.vbs)
+- Firewall rules are configured
 - Default file extentions are configured (which can easily be updated with your own preferences by running the "export DefaultApps.bat" script on a configured system)
 - Default start menu layout for all users (which can easily be updated with your own preferences by running the "export Start Menu.bat" script on a configured system)
 - If you place a "Background.jpg" in this folder, the desktop background will be set for all new user profiles
 - If you place a "UserLogo.bmp" in this folder, the user picture will be changed for the all users
-- Hibernation and Sleep will be turned off (see install.vbs)
+- Hibernation and Sleep will be turned off
-- No password is required after screensaver (see install.vbs)
+- No password is required after screensaver
-- Screenbrightness is set to 100% (see install.vbs)
+- Screenbrightness is set to 100%
-- If you use WSUS during deployment, this will be removed at the next startup (see install.vbs)
+- If you use WSUS during deployment, this will be removed at the next startup

 ## Fonts
 All Fonts that you want to deploy can be places in the folder Fonts and will be installed during deployment.